Power diagrams and Morse Theory

+We have the following Morse formula for the power distance function. \begin{theorem} Let $s_i$ be the number of critical points of index $i$ of $g$.
+We have:

+\end{theorem} \begin{proof} $g$ is a topological Morse function.
+In that case, as $t$ grows, $g$ passes through a number of non-degenerate critical values.
+When $g$ passes a critical value of index $i$, an $i$-cell gets attached \cite{Mi}.
+In between we apply the (topological) regular interval theorem.
+For each intermediate function value $t$ we have therefore :

-Note that the reasoning is independent of genericity conditions. \end{proof} Finally we remark that though power diagrams are affinely defined, activity is not retained under affine volume preserving linear transformations.
-Through such transformations the power diagram and its dual coherent triangulation do not change.
+\end{proof} Finally we remark that though power diagrams are affinely defined, activity is not retained under affine volume preserving linear transformations.
+Through such transformations the power diagram and its dual Delaunay tesselation do not change.
 The Morse poset though, can change drastically after an affine transformation.